-In peacebuilding, we aim to prevent, mitigate and solve conflict, by demonstrating to those involved that peace yields dividends.
-The PBF is uniquely positioned to do just that, with its unrivaled ability to provide swift, flexible and conflict-sensitive funding, bringing together different actors in the process.
-As such, we see the the process.
+66 In peacebuilding, we aim

+to prevent, mitigate and conflict, solve by demonstrating to those involved that peace yields dividends.
+The PBF is uniquely positioned to do just that, with its unrivaled ability to provide swift, flexible and conflict-sensitive fundina bringing together different actors in the process.
 As such, we see the PBF as an essential, cost-effective instrument to prevent and address conflict, and to arrive at a more integrated UN system.
+Because of this we are proud to be one of its top donors